Jacarte/jacarte.github.io/_pages/about.md

 ---
  <h2>About me</h2>

 I earned my Master's Degree in Computer Science from the University of Havana, Cuba, in 2016.
-Since 2019, I've been furthering my academic journey as a PhD student at the esteemed KTH Royal Institute of Technology, specializing in <a href="https://www.jacarte.me/thesis/">Software Diversification</a> to enhance reliability and security, with a primary emphasis on WebAssembly.
+Since 2019, I've been furthering my academic journey, earning my PhD degree at the esteemed KTH Royal Institute of Technology, specializing in <a href="https://www.jacarte.me/thesis/">Software Diversification</a> to enhance reliability and security, with a primary emphasis on WebAssembly.
-In addition to my academic pursuits, I am a contributing member of the Trustworthy Fullstack Computing project, or <a href="https://www.trustfull.proj.kth.se/">TRUSTFULL</a>, where our team collaborates on significant advancements in the field.

 <h2>Logs</h2>
 <div class="collab">
   <ul>
+      <li><strong>March, 2024</strong> PhD degree at KTH</li>
         <li><strong>Jan, 2024</strong><a href="https://www.sciencedirect.com/science/article/pii/S0167404823002067" target="_blank"> Wasm-Mutate: Fast and effective binary diversification for WebAssembly</a>  accepted at Computers&Security journal as a collaboration with Nick Fitzgerald</li>
     <li><strong>May, 2023</strong><a href="https://www.sciencedirect.com/science/article/pii/S0167404823002067" target="_blank"> WebAssembly Diversification for Malware Evasion</a>  accepted at Computers&Security journal as a collaboration with Tim Toady</li>
     <li><strong>March, 2023</strong><a href="https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/23101" target="_blank"> Dagstuhl seminar "Foundations of WebAssembly"</a></li>